HC Dynamo Moscow

-HC Dynamo Moscow (ХК Динамо Москва) is a Russian professional ice hockey club based in Moscow.
-It is a member of the Tarasov Division in the Kontinental Hockey League.
+HC Dynamo Moscow (ХК Динамо Москва) is a professional ice hockey club based in Moscow, Russia.
+It is a member of the Tarasov Division in the Kontinental Hockey League (KHL).

-Dynamo has won the Gagarin Cup twice, in 2011–12 and 2012–13 seasons, and have won the regular season championship once, in 2013–14, winning the Continental Cup.
+Dynamo has won the Gagarin Cup twice, in 2011–12 and 2012–13 seasons, and won the regular season championship once, in 2013–14, winning the Continental Cup.

 The club is one of the most successful teams in Russia.

 History

 The team was founded in 1946 and belonged the Dynamo Moscow sports club, a part of Dynamo sports society sponsored by the Soviet Ministry of Interior and the national security structures including the KGB.
 It won the first Soviet hockey championship in 1946–47, beating Spartak Moscow in the finals.
 Helmed by Arkady Chernyshev during the first decades of its history, Dynamo established itself as one of the top teams of the Soviet hockey league.
 Throughout the Soviet era, Dynamo was among the top three teams almost every season, winning five championships and three USSR Cups.
-The last years of the Soviet hockey championship and the beginning of the IHL period were marked with Dynamo winning fours seasons in a row and ending CSKA Moscow's dominance that had lasted for decades.
+The last years of the Soviet hockey championship and the beginning of the IHL period were marked with Dynamo winning four seasons in a row and ending decades of dominance by CSKA Moscow.